Make Your AI Assistant a LoT Expert

 Starter Template

-The following template incorporates the conventions from this page.
+The following template incorporates the conventions from the LoT Concepts page.
 Copy it into an AGENTS.md file at your project root and customize the project-specific sections:

 AGENTS.md